JavaScript Responsive ~3 KB Zero Dependencies

 Stop duplicating your breakpoints.

-GetViewport is MIT-licensed and available on npm.
+getViewport is MIT-licensed and available on npm.
 Source, issues, and pull requests welcome on GitHub.